irundaia/sbt-sassify/README.md

 1. Only one Sass syntax style can be used at the same time.
 So when compiling a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)

-2. Due to lacking binaries, this plugin cannot be used on 32bit linux distributions.
+2. Due to a lack of testing, this plugin might not work on 32bit linux distributions.